ErwanBarbedor/PlumeScript/readme.md

 #### Internal changes
 - For readability and maintainability, use utils functions instead of inline functions in transpiled code.
+- For readability, implement smarter indentation in transpiled file.

 [Older versions](doc/changelog.md)